truera/trulens/trulens_eval/README.md

 Evaluate and track your LLM experiments with TruLens.
 As you work on your models and prompts TruLens-Eval supports the iterative development and of a wide range of LLM applications by wrapping your application to log key metadata across the entire chain (or off chain if your project does not use chains) on your local machine.

 Using feedback functions, you can objectively evaluate the quality of the responses provided by an LLM to your requests.
 This is completed with minimal latency, as this is achieved in a sequential call for your application, and evaluations are logged to your local machine.
-Finally, we provide an easy to use streamlit dashboard run locally on your machine for you to better understand your LLM’s performance.
+Finally, we provide an easy to use Streamlit dashboard run locally on your machine for you to better understand your LLM’s performance.

 ![Architecture Diagram](https://www.trulens.org/Assets/image/TruLens_Architecture.png)